Health/Health Research Program

 Peace of Mind: Dementia Caregiving Research

-Research activities included
+Research activities included:

 Community resource mapping

-Service provider interviews and surveys at MAFS sites
+Service provider interviews and surveys

 Pilot testing of culturally tailored learning tools